The health benefits of coloured fruit & vegetables

 Why eat a rainbow of fresh foods?

-White vegies contain nutrients including selenium, B vitamins and vitamin C. Garlic and onion contain sulphur compounds which can have anti-cancer and heart-health effects, while mushrooms provide more vitamin B12 and D than many other plant foods.
+White veggies contain nutrients including selenium, B vitamins and vitamin C. Garlic and onion contain sulphur compounds which may improve heart health, while mushrooms provide more vitamin B12 and D than many other plant foods.

-TIP: Orange/yellow vegies such as carrot, sweet potato and pumpkin are delicious roasted and added to salads.
+Tip: Orange/yellow veggies such as carrot, sweet potato and pumpkin are delicious roasted and added to salads.
 Fruits of the same colour spectrum, such as apricots and mangoes, are great for snacks and for making healthy desserts.

 Red produce contains nutrients including vitamin C and folate, as well as the powerful antioxidant, lycopene.
 Hailed for its ability to protect the prostate gland, the lycopene present in cooked tomatoes may also protect the skin from sunburn by helping it guard against harmful UV rays.
 Plus, Harvard researchers found women who ate two or more servings of strawberries a week were less likely to have elevated C-reactive protein levels, a blood biomarker that signals the presence of inflammation in the body.